michaeluno/amazon-auto-links/readme.txt

 - Added the ability to set a custom label for the unit preview page.
 - Added the `Interval for Removing Expired Caches` option.
 - Added the default unit options.
+- Changed the `%price%` variable in the `Item Format` option to display a discounted price when available.
 - Fixed a bug that expired caches were not cleared automatically.
 - Fixed a bug that the custom data base tables did not have the proper character set and collation.